Skip to main content

 Unexpected interactions can leave us confused, moved, or unsettled.
 Writing helps process what happened and why it affected you.

 We're surrounded by strangers every day.
-Writing about these moments honors the small connections that remind us we're all human.
+Writing about these moments honors the brief encounters that remind us we're all human.

 What People Write About